LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 Couple Luca and Alessandro have been full time travellers since 2016.

-Their favourite destination is Asia and their Instagram photos are incredible which shows their passion for photography.
+Their favourite destination is Asia and their Instagram photos are stunning which shows their passion for photography.

 **_@helloemile_**